Formation of Cavity-Polaritons via High-Order Van Hove Singularities: Implementation: Ultracold Atoms in Optical Lattices Coupled to a Single--Mode Cavity

 where $\lambda=\pm$ and we defined $\gamma= { t^2}/{E_g }$ .
 The fact that the Hessian matrix \(\partial_{k_i} \partial_{k_j} E_\lambda(\bm{k})\) vanishes identically at the M point makes the latter a critical point associated with a type-I HOVHS~\cite{Yuan2019HighOrderVHS}.
 The scaling behavior of this singularity in the JDOS was presented in~\cref{eqn:Div_Rho}, and its full analytical derivation is provided in~\cref{app:cDOSLog}.
 The divergence appears as the product of two contributions at the band gap energy: an inverse square root factor and a logarithmic factor.
 The origin of this behavior can be understood as follows.
 The BZ boundary, shown in black in~\cref{fig:BZ_Cheq}, forms a rotated square whose edges are dispersion-flat and have zero group velocity, thereby constituting critical lines.
 These critical lines are responsible for the one dimensional inverse square root factor, whereas the additional logarithmic factor originates from the intersection of the critical lines at the square’s M vertices.
 We note that a conventional 2D VHS, which shows a purely logarithmic divergence, arises from a quadratic saddle point situated at the crossing of two non-critical iso-energy lines~\cite{VanHove1953}.
 To the best of our knowledge, the singularity reported here has not been previously documented, because it is associated with a local minimum of the dispersion and has a infinite codimension (see Section VII of~\cite{Class_HOVHS}), while current VHS classifications have thus far addressed only saddle-point scenarios with finite codimension~\cite{Class_HOVHS}.

-\section{Implementation: Ultracold Atoms in Optical Lattices Coupled to a Single Mode Cavity}
+\section{Implementation: Ultracold Atoms in Optical Lattices Coupled to a Single--Mode Cavity}

 In this section, we present a physical implementation of the Hamiltonian of \cref{eqn:Matt-Hamil-Tight-NN} with a system of fermionic ultracold atoms in a checkerboard optical lattice.
 We then propose a cavity-QED setup where the full light-matter Hamiltonian of \cref{eqn:Hamiltonian} can be implemented.
+Finally we provide realistic estimates of the checkerboard parameters in \cref{eqn:Hamiltonian} and assess observability by comparing the expected polariton shift $\delta\omega_{\mathrm P}$ with the cavity linewidth $\kappa$.